RoyRasugu/project/README.md

 The project above is my portfolio.
 I am Roy Mokua Rasugu.
 This portfolio project basically contains my information including background, contact and my work i.e websites. pet website and travel guide.
+The project was done using visual studio code together with html langauge.
+Here is the link to my project on github pages: https://github.com/RoyRasugu/project .

 MIT License